If not now, when?

 If procrastination is having a big effect on your life, you may benefit from seeing a therapist.
-There are also Cognitive Behavioural Therapy techniques that can help you.
+There are also Cognitive Behavioural Therapy techniques that can help.
 Below are a few tips to think about.

 - Help yourself to be more conscious of your procrastination, and understand its themes.
 Keep a daily diary.
 Are there certain themes in the tasks you put off?
 What happens just before you start to procrastinate?
 Do you find yourself procrastinating at certain times of the day, if so why might that be?
 Is your procrastination linked to a certain person, maybe a particular colleague or family member?

 - Identify the type of procrastinator that you are (see above).
 This may help you to understand further the reasons why you do this.

 - Complete a mindfulness exercise that involves ‘cognitive defusion’ to notice the themes in your procrastination.
-This involves helping you to notice your thoughts, but take a step back from them.
+This involves helping you to notice your thoughts, and take a step back from them.
 A favourite of mine is ‘leaves on a stream‘.